Upcoming Event: Booths at the New Gloucester Fair and Gray Blueberry Festival

 Ongoing Event: Racial Equity Media Group

 An ongoing monthly book (and film) discussion group which supports growth and reflection with anti-racism.
 Each month will feature a different material, and will include one or two discussion sessions.
 Participants may choose to stick with the group long-term for sustained growth, or are welcome to join month to month.
-Contact the New Gloucester Library for information or to participate!
+Contact us for information or to participate!

 Examples of Other Recent Activities & Ongoing Initiatives